VasukiElsa/ansible-realtime-project/readme.md

 Setup a passwordless authentication using ssh-copy-id

 $ssh-keygen (make sure to generate public-private secret key)
-#To see the ssh generated keys go ~/.ssh/ directory
+#To see the ssh generated keys go to  ~/.ssh/ directory

 $ ssh-copy-id  -f "-o IdentityFile /path-to-pem-file" user-name@Instance-public-key (Here we are copying ssh public key to the remote server)